datajoint/pydev-docker/README.md

 ## Use

 To utilize the available containers, a `.env` and the appropriate `docker-compose.yml` is all that is needed.
-Specify the `.env` as follows:
+An an example, you may specify the `.env` as follows:

 Alpine
 ``` s